-Dynamic sampling is a feature available on enterprise plans which enables large cost reduction by dynamically sampling API traffic while ensuring data accuracy even with elaborate rules around sample rates.
+Dynamic sampling is a feature available on enterprise plans which enables large cost reduction by dynamically sampling API traffic with one-click and no code change.

-Companies that have a limited budget for analytics, yet have high volume (millions to billions of API calls per day) will benefit drastically from the cost reduction.
-Sampling requires no code change and can be changed on the fly.
+Companies that have a limited budget for analytics, but have high-volume (millions or billions of API calls per day) will benefit the most from the cost reduction.

-Sampling enables your plan’s event quota go further because events that were not logged due to sampling do not count against your quota.
+With sampling Moesif only sees a portion of your API traffic based on behavioral rules you define which can be user behavior, their demographics, or other criteria.
+Because Moesif doesn’t see all traffic, you can save cost since you can use Moesif on a higher-volume API beyond your plan as sampled API calls do not count against your quota.
 For example, if your API usually sees 1 billion API calls per month, but you set the global sample rate to 10%, you only need a plan for 100 million events per month.
 Because Moesif has full knowledge of your sampling rules, the platform is intelligent enough to extrapolate what the true metrics should be.
 This means you’ll still have accurate reporting regardless of defined sample rates.

 How to set sample rates